ploigos/ploigos-step-runner/README.md

 python -m pylint --rcfile=setup.cfg tssc
 ```

-### Generate the Documenation Locally
+### Generate the Documentation Locally
-If you are updating the python documenation and want to generate locally this is how you do it.
+If you are updating the python documentation and want to generate locally this is how you do it.

 ```bash
 pip install pdoc3